5 Steps to Repair Single-Ply Roofing Punctures With Hot Air Tools

 To weld a single-ply patch in place, you’ll need the proper equipment:

-- Overlap nozzle—Flat-tipped nozzle that lets you easily apply hot air directly at the point where the roofing material and patch come into contact.
+- Overlap nozzle—An overlap nozzle is a flat-tipped nozzle that lets you easily apply hot air directly at the point where the roofing material and patch come into contact.
+IHS's 40 mm Wide Slot Nozzle allows for seamless application and is also compatible with other manufacturer’s hot air tools.

-- Pressure roller—This will help you apply the necessary pressure to the heated patch and roofing material to ensure that a strong bond is formed.
+- Silicone seam roller—This will help you apply the necessary pressure to the heated patch and roofing material to ensure that a strong bond is formed.
+A tool that can be used for this process is the IHS 2-inch Silicone Seam Roller, manufactured with a high-quality stainless steel “ball bearing” style.

 Step 2: Create a Patch

-Using the same material as the roofing membrane, take a razor blade and cut a patch to place over the puncture or tear that stretches out 3-4 inches past the hole in all directions.
+Using the same material as the roofing membrane, take a knife and cut a patch to place over the puncture or tear that stretches out 3-4 inches past the hole in all directions.

 Step 3: Clean the Patch and Surface Material